Happy New Year. Technically the 2020 road cycling season starts today and here’s the calendar for the year ahead.

-Here’s the calendar for 2019.
-There are several new races and another blog post ought to look at the new races but in the meantime you can put all the major pro races, including the five day Coppi and Bartali week and the six day Four Days of Dunkerque into your digital diary.
+There are several new races and another blog post will look at the new races and the structure of the calendar as a whole but in the meantime you can put all the major pro races into your digital diary.

 There’s also quick explainer on how to subscribe to the calendar, the meaning of the UCI labels and more.

-If you want to look at the calendar from time to time just go to inrng.com/calendar and there is a permanent link to this calendar page at the top of the home page (mobile users: tap “menu” at the top of the page for the drop down menu and then > 2019 calendar).
+There is a permanent link to the calendar at the top of the inrng.com home page if you just want to visit from time to time (mobile users: tap “menu” at the top of the page for the drop down menu and then > 2020 calendar) .

-An iCal is a calendar file that you can store on your phone or electronic diary like Outlook.
+An iCal is a calendar file that you can store on your phone or electronic diary like Outlook or Calendar.
 There are several ways to get this on to your computer or phone.

 Subscribe and get automatic updates: The recommended option is to subscribe by copying the iCal URL: